Automated Enforcement Coming for Entry Type 86 Transactions

 the manufacture of the product was melted and poured applies to the original location where the raw steel

-is first produced in a steelmaking furnace in a liquid state; and then poured into its first solid shape.
+is first produced in a steelmaking furnace in a liquid state; and then poured into its first solid shape. - For importers entering classifications of aluminum, CBP wants to require the countries where the largest

 and second largest volume of primary aluminum used in the manufacture of the imported aluminum